berkeceylan/Gunnleif-Vault/401/CS411/ECB.md

 - ECB is the simplest form of [[Modes of Operations]] to encrypt block cipher.
 - Each block of plaintext is encrypted independently of any other block.
 - It is a text book based idea.
+	- its not secure and not used in real life
 ### How It Works:
 - The plaintext is divided into n-bit blocks, and each block is encrypted with the same key.
 - If plaintext is not n-bit block -> padding is required